bitcoindevkit/bdk-cli/README.md

      - `verify` : uses `bitcoinconsensus` to verify transactions at every `sync` call of the wallet.
      - `reserves` : opens up bdk-cli **Proof of Reserves** operation commands using the [bdk-reserves plugin](https://github.com/weareseba/bdk-reserves). (requires `electrum`)
    - Automated Node Backend
-     - `regtest-bitcoin` : Auto deploys a regtest bitcoin node, connects the wallet, and exposes core rpc commands via `bdk-cli node` subsommands.
+     - `regtest-bitcoin` : Auto deploys a regtest bitcoin node, connects the wallet, and exposes core rpc commands via `bdk-cli node` subcommands.
-     - `regtest-electrum` : Auto deploys a `electrsd` connected to a `bitcoind` and an wallet connectded to `electrsd`. `bdk-cli node` subcommand still calls the `bitcoind` RPC.
+     - `regtest-electrum` : Auto deploys a `electrsd` connected to a `bitcoind` and a wallet connected to `electrsd`. `bdk-cli node` subcommand still calls the `bitcoind` RPC.

-The `deafult` feature sets are `repl` and `sqlite-db`.
+The `default` feature sets are `repl` and `sqlite-db`.
 With `default` features, `bdk-cli` works as an **air-gapped** wallet, and can do everything that doesn't require a network connection.

 ## Install bdk-cli